google/gnxi/README.md

 ### Summary

+Notes about these tools:

-_Note_ 1: These tools are intended for testing and as reference implementation of the protocol.
+*   They are intended for testing and as reference implementation of the protocol.

-_Note_ 2: These tools log to stderr by default, disable with '-logtostderr=false'.
+*   They log to stderr by default, disable with `-logtostderr=false`.

-_Note_ 3: These tools use glog's log levels, use '-v 1' to log proto message exchanges.
+*   They use glog's log levels, use `-v 1` to log proto message exchanges.

 #### gNMI Clients: